Last Updated: 2021-11-05

 Does getting the influenza vaccine reduce the risk of getting COVID-19?

 Getting the flu shot protects you and also helps protect others; the more people get the flu shot, the less opportunity for influenza to spread in our communities.
 This conserves health care resources for patients who have COVID-19 or any other conditions that require hospital care.
-It’s more important than ever that everyone get the flu shot this year to help stop the spread of influenza.
+It’s important that everyone get the flu shot to help stop the spread of influenza.

 What are the side effects of the influenza vaccine?